 Dreher is known for 2011 book, “Crunchy Cons,” about how conservatives like him—“Birkenstocked Burkeans”—and “hip homeschooling mamas” might change America.
 He feels differently today.
 Dreher’s moved on to Benedict of Nursia.

-Benedict was the 6th century monk who was convinced that it was impossible to live virtuously in a fallen Roman Empire.
+Benedict was the sixth-century monk who was convinced that it was impossible to live virtuously in a fallen Roman Empire.
 He founded a monastery where the flame of Christianity might be tended during the Dark Ages.
 Dreher believes we’re living in a new Dark Ages.
-This March, Dreher published “The Benedict Option: A Strategy for Christians in a Post-Christian Nation.”
+This March, his book was published: “The Benedict Option: A Strategy for Christians in a Post-Christian Nation.”
 David Brooks called “the most discussed and most important religious book of the decade.”

 Dreher believes liquid modernity is a more or less unstoppable force—in part because capitalism and technology are unstoppable.
 He advocates for some radical solutions.
 Christians ought to remove themselves from the currents of modernity.
 They should admit that the culture wars have been lost.
 They should live locally.
 Rather than drive long distances every Sunday to church, they should move to within walking distance of their church.
 Christians should turn inward, toward Benedictine monasticism.

-My sense is Dreher is a good man but is trying to solve an American Western problem using an American Western mindset.
+My sense is Dreher is trying to solve American problem using an American mindset.
 Mattia Ferraresi, the New York correspondent for Il Foglio, thinks Dreher’s idea of a “community” separated from a city is very American.
 It’s foreign to Italians.
 “For us, it’s about blending and layering in a small space—the Romans, the Church…”